lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal.md

 # Overview of AEM Assets Brand Portal {#overview-of-aem-assets-brand-portal}

-As a marketer, you sometimes require collaborating with channel partners and internal business users to quickly create, manage, and deliver relevant digital content to customers.
+As a marketer, you need to collaborate with channel partners and internal business users to quickly create, manage, and deliver relevant digital content to customers.
 Timely delivery of relevant content across the entire customer journey is critical to driving greater demand, conversion, engagement, and customer loyalty.

 However, it is a challenge to develop solutions that support efficient and secure sharing of approved brand logos, guidelines, campaign assets, or product shots with extended internal teams, partners, and resellers.